The admission requirements for the Audiology doctoral program are provided in EO 1112, Article 2, Admissions.

 How To Apply

-In order for your application to be reviewed, you will need to EXACTLY follow the steps outlined in the application guidelines document [pdf].
+For your application to be reviewed, you will need to follow EXACTLY the steps outlined in the How to Apply document.

 Applicants must also submit their official transcripts.
 All mailed transcripts must be sealed and unopened to be accepted as official documents.
 If your university offers electronic transcripts, SJSU will also accept this method of delivery.